 How to make matar mushroom masala

-Follow the easy steps to make yummy Indian mushrooms curry or watch the matar mushrooms video on YouTube:
+Follow the easy steps to make yummy Indian mushroom curry or watch the matar mushrooms video on YouTube:

 Mushroom Preparation